-Leadership is Vital to Success
+A Good Leader is Vital to Success

-Leadership is vital to the success of all companies.
+Leadership (and a competent leader) is vital to the success of all companies.
 It is a journey that requires reference points to ensure leaders remain on course and continue to grow.
 Almost all companies need more deliberate and focused leadership development.
 They need leaders who inspire people to follow.
 This is especially true when implementing successful work processes.
 This article describes the needed steps, as well as the roles and responsibilities required, for implementing successful work processes and a leadership structure.

 Establishing a leadership structure starts with organizations setting expectations for their leaders.
 It is important for all leaders in an organization to understand and share a consistent message to all its employees from the top down.
 Employees need to see principle-based behaviors from their leaders.
 Leaders clarify key performance expectations and link them to training to ensure an understanding for exceeding compliance.